-The primary purpose of screening (also called ‘preventive examination’) is to trace an illness in the early stage, so that effective measures can be taken in time.
+The primary purpose of screening (also called ‘preventive examination’) is to trace an illness in the early stage, so effective measures can be taken in time.

 Supplementary examinations and other important information